-In thousands of Russian Roubles 2015 2014 Provision for impairment at 1 January Provision for impairment during the year Write-off against provision 6 065 5 630 (6) 97 158 (91 093) - Provision for impairment at 31 December 11 689 6 065
+Provision for impairment at 31 December 14 715 11 689 Provision for impairment at 1 January Provision for impairment during the year Write-off against provision 11 689 3 026 6 065 5 630 (6) In thousands of Russian Roubles 2016 2015

 Refer to Note 25 for the estimated fair value of each class of amounts due from other banks.
 Interest rate and maturity analyses of due from other banks are disclosed in Note 21.
-Information on related party balances is disclosed in Note 27.
+Information on balances and transactions with related parties is disclosed in Note 27.